ThatSINEWAVE/DART-Project-API/README.md

 X-API-Key: your_api_key_here
 ```

-To request an API key, please contact the DART Project team.
+To request an API key, please contact the `sinewave_` on Discord.

 ## Endpoints